 At UW Flexible Option, all competency set repeats, regardless of the original grade received, are considered a continuation of the initial enrollment.
 A competency set is only eligible for financial aid one time, regardless of the number of attempts needed to achieve mastery (a passing grade).
 Repeating a competency set may alter your original federal financial aid disbursement schedule.
 Because every student’s situation is unique, you should contact the UW Flexible Option Financial Aid Office for further information.
-To learn more about repeating a competency set, click here.
+To learn more about repeating a competency set, please visit the Student Resource Center for your program of study and access the Repeating a Competency Set link.

 Financial Aid & Repeating a Competency Set